JoshuaMichaelHall-Tech/git-utils/README.md

 - Offers options for adding changes (all, specific files, interactive)
 - Handles branches without upstream
 - Detects potential conflicts with remote changes
+- Properly reports when no changes are needed

 **Examples:**